China's Olympics COVID measures test residents' patience

 BEIJING (AP) — Repeated COVID-19 testing of millions of Beijing residents is starting to test the patience of some as the city clamps down on the virus ahead of the coming Winter Olympics.

-A third round of mass testing for the 2 million residents of Fengtai district got underway Wednesday.
-Residents bundled up against the wind as they waited in line under sunny skies, with the daytime high hovering around the freezing point.
+A third round of mass testing that started Wednesday for the the 2 million residents of Fengtai district drew complaints online and from residents bundled up against the wind to wait in line outdoors.
+The skies were sunny, but the daytime high hovered around the freezing point.

-An official announcement of the testing on social media late Tuesday drew dozens of critical comments, which were echoed by some Fengtai residents the following morning.

 “I think it is too frequent,” said a woman who only gave her surname, Ma.
 “I just did it yesterday and was asked to do it again today.
 I asked the question to the staff and they said, ‘Under the principle of testing everyone who should be tested, just do it since you are here.’”